- Ad campaign

 In 2019, Sawdust engaged Rareview to help engage people and increase awareness and revenue for the festival.

-Our goal was to inspire people to think differently about this iconic festival while introducing new and affluent customers to the process of making original art.
+As the Sawdust Festival agency, our goal was to inspire people to think differently about this iconic festival while introducing new and affluent customers to the process of making original art.
 With over 50 years of history in Laguna Beach, the Sawdust Art Festival reached out to Rareview to engage in a new and innovative approach to reinvigorating the festival, re-framing its value, and building on an experience that is unlike anything else people have encountered.

 Our teams worked together to shift the overall initiatives of the festival to focus on the channels and platforms that mattered, incorporating both online and offline with a cohesive message that set out to inspire customers to look at the “Artist and Makers” in a new and compelling way.